-I am organizing a group exhibition for Future Tenant, in Pittsburgh.
-“SHAME OF THE CITY: Deconstructing and reconstructing comic book narratives” will feature new work made by 23 artists.
+On January 12, 2014 the group exhibition for Future Tenant “SHAME OF THE CITY: Deconstructing and reconstructing comic book narratives” closed.
+This exhibition featured 23 artists from all over the country (and Canada).
 Every artist was assigned a page from the “Iron Man” comic I have been working with and was asked to make new work inspired by the original artwork.